2/21/2025

 speaker

-Phil May
+Phil Mays

 Thank you.
-I would like to remind everyone that many of our comments today are considered forward-looking statements under federal securities laws.
-The company's actual future results may differ significantly from the matters discussed in these forward-looking statements and we undertake no duty to update these statements.
+I would like to remind everyone that many of our comments today are considered forward-looking statements under federal securities law.
+The company's actual future results may differ significantly from the matters discussed in these forward-looking statements, and we undertake no duty to update these statements.
 Factors and risks that could cause actual results to differ materially from expectations are disclosed from time to time in greater detail in the company's Form 10-K, Form 10-Q, and other SEC filings.
 Today's call will include certain non-GAAP financial measures.
 For reconciliation of these non-GAAP measures, you should also refer to our earnings release and SEC filings.
 You can find our SEC filings, earnings release, supplemental, and most recent investor presentation on our website at ctoread.com.
-With that, I will turn the call over to
+With that, I will turn the call over to John.

 speaker